 We’re a really friendly bunch and love to meet new people from all walks of life.
 Anyone interested in volunteering for the Belfast Hills Partnership should get in touch with our Environmental Engagement Officer, Aodhan O’Kane at aodhan.o’[email protected] or by calling 028 9060 3466.
 You can download a Volunteer Interest Form below.

 This handbook provides you with essential information about volunteering with us as well as a broad introduction to the Belfast Hills Partnership.

 The Interest Form can be printed and posted, scanned or emailed back to our Volunteer Officer who will contact you upon receipt of the form with additional information.
 It is also available in hard copy in the Volunteer Information Pack which the Volunteer Officer can give to you.

 Feedback is really important and I welcome all.
 It is a way of developing the volunteer programme to make it the best possible fit for everyone.
-It gives volunteers the opportunity to request training and tasks and also an opportunity to let me know how they feel about the volunteering opportunities.
+It gives volunteers the opportunity to request training and tasks and to let me know how they feel about the volunteering opportunities.
 The Feedback Form can be printed and posted, handed to me at a task, put in the plastic-pocket in the ‘goodie-bag’ at tasks or emailed back to me.

 Please note: a certain amount of places will be reserved for Belfast Hills Partnership volunteers.
 Book sooner rather than later to avoid disappointment!